wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

 ### Plates

 Plates are constructs that are used to represent repition in a graphical model.
 Graphically, they are represented by dashed boxes around nodes (usually clamped stochastic nodes).
 In the Rev language, plate repitition is usually accomplished with a _for_ loop.
 Within such _for_ loops, we typically need to first specify the type of stochastic node (e.g., Binomial) and then clamp an observation to each node individually.
+For instance, instead of a single Binomial outcome (say, flipping one coin 6 times), let's say we flipped 5 coins each 6 times and we think they have the same probability of success.
+We can set up 5 Binomial random variables and clamp the observed number of successes to each of them.

 <p align="center">
   <img src="https://raw.githubusercontent.com/wrightaprilm/SSB2020RevClassroom/master/images/plates.jpg"/>